renecartaya/Graph-Theory/README.md

 ## Observation

-The project under development is aimed for applications in the development of optical inspection and metrology applications.
+The project under development is aimed for applications in the optimization of optical inspection and metrology applications.
 However, the system could cover another applications like the previous mentioned.